-The primary mission of Perkins School of Theology, to prepare women and men for faithful leadership in Christian ministry.
-In the Perkins Internship, students integrate the knowledge and theological reflection disciplines learned in the classroom with the practical demands of providing faithful leadership within a congregation or church agency.
+The Perkins Intern Program is widely recognized as an exemplary program in preparing women and men for faithful leadership in Christian ministry.
+In the Perkins Internship, students integrate the knowledge and theological reflection disciplines learned in the classroom with the practical demands of providing faithful leadership within a congregation or agency.